Difference Between Fistula and Shunt

 In the presence of arteriovenous fistulas, blood directly flows to veins from arteries, skipping various capillaries in the process.

-It is usually found in the legs, although it can develop in any part of the body.
+It is found in the legs, although it can develop in any part of the body.

-• Skin piercing injuries: This may occur in a piercing injury such as a stab wound or gunshot on a body part where artery and veins run side by side.
+• Skin piercing injuries may occur in a piercing injury such as a stab wound or gunshot on a body part where arteries and veins run side by side.

 • Dialysis-related surgery: To ease the process of dialysis, an arteriovenous fistula is created surgically in the forearm to treat late-kidney failure.